FQHC

 • Serve a medically underserved area or population.

-• Provide comprehensive primary care services
+• Provide comprehensive primary care services.

 • Have an ongoing quality assurance program.